mfaerman/OnlineOrdersMapReduce/README.md

 # OnlineOrdersMapReduce
 ##Map-Reduce analysis for online purchase orders.

-Derives which and how frequent web pages are visited immediately before customer issues purchase order
+Derives which and how frequent web pages are visited immediately before customer issues purchase order.

 The computation consists of two Map-Reduce phases: